Ashwin7mak/qbui/ui/reuse/client/src/components/keyboardShortcuts/keyboardShortcutsReadme.md

 ### Setup
 ### Setting Keyboard Shortcuts

-Using `ReKeyboardShortcuts` is as easy as importing the component and passing it a list of keyboard shortcuts and callbacks.
+Using `KeyboardShortcuts` is as easy as importing the component and passing it a list of keyboard shortcuts and callbacks.
 The component will take care of the rest.

 #### Required Props